AetherVoidDev/Website/README.md

 ---

 ### AetherVoid App
-Visit Us from the comfor of Your own home or on the go with Our lightweight app for Windows and Android:
+Visit Us from the comfort of Your own home or on the go with Our lightweight app for Windows and Android:
 [Windows](https://google.com/404)
 [Android](https://google.com/404)